How Does a Job Interview Work

 Negotiation and Accepting an Offer

-When you receive an offer, pause before responding.
+When you get an offer, pause before responding.
 Reconcile the offer against your needs: role scope, development opportunities, compensation, benefits, and mobility support.
 If you need more time to consider relocation logistics or visa steps, ask for clear deadlines and written details.
 Negotiation should be collaborative: focus on mutual value rather than positional bargaining.

 If You Don’t Get the Job: What To Do Next